SUNY Downstate Health Sciences University

 Department of Urology

-SUNY Downstate Medical Center has an extensive and proud history as Brooklyn's premier academic medical center.
+SUNY Downstate Health Sciences University has an extensive and proud history as Brooklyn's premier academic medical center.
 The Department of Urology is part of a vast academic, clinical, and research network that is dedicated to keeping Brooklyn and all other New York City residents healthy and active.

-Our department and accredited residency program is under the leadership of Chairman Jeffrey P. Weiss, M.D.
-Our program includes affiliations with renowned medical centers such as the SUNY Downstate - University Hospital of Brooklyn, Kings County Hospital Center, VA New York Harbor Healthcare System - Brooklyn Campus, South Nassau Communities Hospital, The Brooklyn Hospital Center (TBH), Memorial Sloan Kettering Cancer Center, and Children’s Hospital of Philadelphia.
+Our department and accredited residency program is under the leadership of Chair, Dr. Jeffrey P. Weiss.
+Our program includes affiliations with renowned medical centers such as the SUNY Downstate - University Hospital of Brooklyn, Kings County Hospital Center, VA New York Harbor Healthcare System - Brooklyn Campus, South Nassau Communities Hospital, The Brooklyn Hospital Center (TBH), Coney Island Hospital, Memorial Sloan Kettering Cancer Center, and Children’s Hospital of Philadelphia.

 We invite you to learn more about our department services and graduate medical education residency program.

-Message from The Chairman – Jeffrey P. Weiss MD, FACS
+Message from The Chairman – Jeffrey P. Weiss MD, PhD, FACS

 Thank you for your inquiry regarding our urology residency training program.
-Your interest is appreciated.
+Your interest is greatly appreciated!
 To learn more about our department, please continue to check out our website which will provide you with a greater overview of our program.

-SUNY Downstate Medical Center is one of the largest health science centers in the United States and one of four such campuses within the 64-unit State University of New York, the largest multi-level system of public higher education in the nation.
-SUNY Downstate Medical School is located on a 13-acre urban campus in the East Flatbush section of Brooklyn.
-The medical school traces its origins over 155 years and was the first medical school to incorporate the teaching of medicine at the hospital bedside.
+SUNY Downstate Health Sciences University is one of the largest health science centers in the United States and one of four such campuses within the 64-unit State University of New York, the largest multi-level system of public higher education in the nation.
+SUNY Downstate HSU is located on a 13-acre urban campus in the East Flatbush section of Brooklyn.
+The medical school traces its origins over 160 years and was the first medical school to incorporate the teaching of medicine at the hospital bedside.
 The "Downstate" era began in 1954 when President Dwight D. Eisenhower laid the cornerstone for the Basic Sciences Building.
 The medical school now is the largest in N.Y.
 State.
-The complex was expanded in 1966 with the opening of Downstate University Hospital Brooklyn and is currently is the process of additional expansions.
+The complex was expanded in 1966 with the opening of Downstate University Hospital Brooklyn.
 Today, SUNY Downstate is the focal point of a health-care network that encompasses 18 hospitals and research institutions and more than 40 health-related facilities in Brooklyn, Manhattan, and beyond.

 The Association of American Medical Colleges ranked Downstate ninth nationally in the number of alumni who hold full-time faculty positions in other medical schools.
 In terms of the number of alumni who are department chairs at other medical schools, Downstate was ranked highly nationally, as well.
 More physicians practicing in New York City have graduated from SUNY Downstate than from any other medical school.
-Downstate ranks fourth in the nation for number of medical students accepted at urological residency training programs.
+Downstate ranks among the very top in the nation for number of medical students accepted at urological residency training programs.

-Since July 1, 2003 our Urology Chief (U-4) residents have been rotating through the Memorial Sloan Kettering Cancer Center as acting fellows.
-In this capacity our residents have all the responsibilities and operating privileges of regular fellows.
-This is in addition to the long-established U-2 four-month rotation.
+Since July 1, 2003 our Urology Chief residents have been rotating through the Memorial Sloan Kettering Cancer Center as acting fellows.
+In this capacity our residents have all the responsibilities and operating privileges of regular postgraduate fellows.
+This is in addition to the long-established four-month rotation for junior residents.
 The educational program at MSKCC is superb and features a weekly lecture on some aspect of basic science or clinical care of urologic malignancies.
 In addition, there is a weekly multidisciplinary uro-oncology conference.

 I am seeking medical students with high mental and physical energy and enthusiasm to join our program.
 By applying to our program, you agree to contribute to the academic atmosphere of the department by proactive participation in our educational program and research efforts, including co-authorship of peer reviewed publications and acceptance of papers to be presented at local/national meetings.

 This is an abbreviated overview of our department.
-Please understand that I will continue to make substantial changes in our program.
+Please understand that we will continue to make substantial changes in our program in accordance with feedback from housestaff and faculty.
 Each year I distribute Department-wide Guidelines (DWG) which govern all aspects of resident activities.
 A copy is available upon request.
 You are encouraged to continue browsing SUNY Downstate College of Medicine websites to discover all the exciting changes fostered by outstanding faculty and clinicians.

 Professor and Chair